Updated for 2025

 23. | 5 potatoes, white, named |

-24. | 5 potatoes, Yukon Gold |
+24. | 5 potatoes, sweet potato |

 25. | 3 pumpkins, pie-type, stem on |

-26. | 3 squash, any variety, named, stem on |
+26. | 1 squash, any other variety, named, stem on |

 27. | 3 squash, zucchini, table size, stem on |